 In the case of our bump-out, the dimension will be determined by where we have clicked on our selected wall.

 Note: Temporary Dimensions will not display if there is a Manual Dimension, Interior Dimension or Auto Exterior Dimension already measuring the distance.

 To precisely move walls using temporary dimensions

 Use your Select Objects tool and click on the left wall.
 You will see the two temporary dimensions display.

-Move your cursor over one of the dimensions displayed.
-You will notice that the arrow cursor turns into a pointing hand cursor .
+Move your cursor over one of the dimensions displayed and you will notice that the cursor turns into a pointing hand cursor .

 Once you see the cursor change, use a single left click on that dimension to edit it.

 The actual distance displays in a text field.